tbo47/ez-opendata/README.md

 ## Examples

 Only basic examples are shown here.
-Read [test.mjs](./test.mjs) to see more advanced use cases in action.
+Read [test.mjs](./test.mjs) to see more advanced examples.
 ### Openstreetmap

 Demo here: https://tbo47.github.io/poi/